Home Break-In or Burglary in Canada: Insurance Steps After Theft

 - Leave if intruders might remain—call police from safety.

-- Do not disturb fingerprints/tools unless instructed.
+- Do not disturb fingerprints or tools unless instructed.

 - Photograph forced entry points before repairs.